 There are several business capability mapping definitions.
 Here is a compilation of the most prominent business capability mapping definitions from experts in the field:

 “Business capabilities is the articulation of the capacity, materials, and expertise an organization needs to perform its core functions.
-Enterprise architects use business capabilities to illustrate the over-arching needs of the business in order to better strategize IT solutions that meet those business needs.” – Margaret Rouse.
+Enterprise architects use business capabilities to illustrate the over-arching needs of the business.
+Thus they can better strategize IT solutions that meet those business needs.” – Margaret Rouse

 “A business capability is a particular ability a business may possess or exchange to achieve a specific purpose or outcome.
-A capability describes what the business does (outcomes and service levels) that creates value for customers; for example, pay employee or ship product.
+A capability describes what the business does (outcomes and service levels) that creates value for customers; for example, paying employees or shipping products.
 A business capability abstracts and encapsulates the people, process/procedures, technology, and information into the essential building blocks needed to facilitate performance improvement and redesign analysis.” – Ulrich Homann

 “A business capability is what a company needs to be able to do to execute its business strategy.
 Examples of those are enabling ePayments, tailoring solutions at the point of sale, demonstrating product concepts with customers, combining elastic and non-elastic materials side by side, etc.).
 In other words, the capability is a collection of people, processes, and technology that is addressable for a specific purpose.
 Capability management is an approach that uses the organization’s customer value proposition to establish performance goals for capabilities based on value contribution.
 It helps drive out inefficiencies in capabilities with low customer impact and focus on areas with high financial leverage.” – Wikipedia

 From an IT perspective, Capability models provide a stable overarching view of what is important to business leaders that can link business and IT initiatives together.
 These relatively simple views of the business provide the foundation for complex discussions on strategy and resource allocation.
 Capability models don’t reduce business complexity, but they do illuminate the complexity in ways that provide higher levels of insight and perspective.” – Jeff Scott